audioxide/data/data/posts/20150322-reviews-kendrick-lamar-to-pimp-a-butterfly.md

   Pimp A Butterfly cements his place in the hip-hop hall of fame.
 This is an instant classic.
 week: 8
+blurb: If Good Kid, M.A.A.D City introduced Kendrick Lamar to the masses, To Pimp A Butterfly cements his place in the hip hop hall of fame.
+This is an instant classic.
 ---
 author: André
 review: Ambitious in its attempt to inspire a generation to change a damaging